konradgalczynski07/adoption_site/README.md

 # Web app for posting pets for adoption

-This is simple website on which you can find pets available for adoption and make an inquiry about them.
+This is a simple website on which you can find pets available for adoption and make an inquiry about them.
 There are features like:

 -   custom admin panel for managing pets and volunteers
 -   pet detail page
--   searching form
+-   search form
--   contact inquire form with email notification for admin
+-   contact enquire form with email notification for admin

 ## Technology Stack: